davenkin/andy-springboot-sample/ADRs/001_common_coding_practices.md

 public class MongoEquipmentRepository extends AbstractMongoRepository<Equipment> implements EquipmentRepository {}
 ```

-- Use a single `ObjectMapper` across the whole application as much as possible.
-Reason: A single `ObjectMapper` behaves
+- Use a single instance of `ObjectMapper` across the whole application as much as possible.
+Reason: A single
+  `ObjectMapper` behaves
   the same for all scenarios.
 The single `ObejctMapper` is already configured
   inside [CommonConfiguration](../src/main/java/deviceet/common/configuration/CommonConfiguration.java).